 We are OPEN for office visits and accepting new patients.

-Research has shown that fittings verified with Real Ear Measurement often provide better speech understanding compared to first fit settings.
+Research has consistently shown that patients fitted using Real Ear Measurement experience better speech understanding and overall satisfaction compared to those fitted using default settings.

 A common alternative to Real Ear Measurement is what is called a “first fit.”
 This is when the hearing aid is programmed using manufacturer software without further testing inside the ear.